fanglab/nanodisco/docs/tool_showcase.rst

    singularity run --no-home -w nd_example              # Start an interactive shell to use nanodisco, type `exit` to leave

 .. note::
   The image retrieved from `Singularity Hub <https://singularity-hub.org/>`_ with ``singularity pull`` (e.g. nanodisco.sif) is already built and can be reused at will.
-The command ``singularity build`` create a container from the image as a writable directory called a ``sandbox`` (nd_example).
-The command ``singularity run`` starts a interactive shell within ``nd_example`` container.
+The command ``singularity build`` creates a container from the image as a writable directory called a ``sandbox`` (nd_example).
+The command ``singularity run`` starts an interactive shell within the ``nd_example`` container.
 You can directly reuse the same ``sandbox`` directory or you can create multiple ``sandbox`` directories to compartmentalize analysis of different datasets (e.g. my_analysis and my_analysis2).
-Containers build with those instructions are writable meaning that results from nanodisco analysis can be retrieve when the container is not running.
+Containers built with those instructions are writable meaning that results from nanodisco analysis can be retrieved when the container is not running.
 Outputs for the following commands can be found at ``./path/to/nd_example/home/nanodisco/analysis``.

 Methylation typing and fine mapping
 -----------------------------------

-**Goal:** Identify the specific type (6mA, 5mC or 4mC, namely *typing*) of a methylation motif, and identify specific position within the motif is methylated (namely *fine mapping*).
-Detailed method is described in the preprint.
+**Goal:** Identify the specific type (6mA, 5mC or 4mC, namely *typing*) of a methylation motif, and identify which specific position within the motif is methylated (namely *fine mapping*).
+The detailed method is described in the preprint.

 **Inputs:**